Eben Samuel Johnson: Birth and family

 Born in Warwickshire, England, he was a son of William and Catharine (née Sidwell) Johnson.
 His father was an English Methodist preacher.
 Bishop Johnson was also descended from one of John Wesley's helpers.
 Eben married Sarah Tilsley, with whom he had children Samuel D., Arthur H., and Dorothea.

 Early career and education

 Eben took a teacher training course in England.
 He also attended the University of Oxford.
 He taught school in London for a time.
-He also engaged in newspaper work from 1885–89.
+He also engaged in newspaper work from 1885 to 1889.

 Eben then emigrated to the United States of America, where he earned both the A.B. and the A.M. degrees from Morningside College.
 Syracuse University later awarded him an honorary Doctor of Divinity degree.

 He became a Freemason at an unknown date, and was later admitted to Kane Lodge No. 377, Ida Grove, Iowa on 13 December 1907; he resigned from this lodge on 14 October 1910 and joined instead the Landmark Lodge No. 103, Sioux City, Iowa on 12 December 1910.